Developing failed back surgery syndrome (FBSS) as a result of unsuccessful back surgery

 Either of these outcomes is classified as FBSS, which can be incredibly discouraging for a patient seeking relief from his or her spinal stenosis, herniated discs or other degenerative spinal conditions.
-Without a viable solution to FBSS, these patients are forced to think about how they’ll continue working through the pain, with many of them having to take leave from work rather than returning to their positions.
+Without a viable solution for FBSS, these patients are forced to think about how they’ll continue working through the pain, with many of them having to take leave from work rather than returning to their positions.

 When combined with the ongoing need for pain medications, even everyday life can seem overwhelming.
-In the face of all these complications, patients can take solace in the fact that there are now other FBSS solutions available that do not involve more highly invasive surgery.
+In the face of all these complications, patients can take solace in the fact that there are now other failed back surgery syndrome solutions available that do not involve more highly invasive surgery.

-At Laser Spine Institute, our knowledgeable physicians can address the specific issues confronting each patient through careful diagnosis, and our surgeons can treat those issues using advanced, minimally invasive surgical procedures.
-We offer multiple minimally invasive decompression and stabilization procedures — all of which can be performed with smaller incisions, minimal scarring and lower rates of infection and complication than traditional open spine procedures.
-Our minimally invasive spine surgery patients receive a streamlined experience, allowing them to avoid hospital-related costs and return to their lives and the things they enjoy as quickly as possible.
+Our dedicated team can address the specific issues confronting each patient through careful diagnosis and our surgeons can treat those issues through a small incision and muscle-sparing techniques.
+We offer multiple minimally invasive decompression and stabilization procedures, all of which can be performed with lower risk of infection and complication than traditional open spine procedures.^ Contact Laser Spine Institute today to learn more about FBSS and the options we provide to treat it.